Skaramanzia/josig/README.md

 ## Features

 - **Send Followers**: Upload an HTML file containing Instagram followers.
+If the list isn't empty, you'll see who unfollowed you and who started following you since the last update.
 - **Send Following**: Upload an HTML file containing Instagram accounts you are following.
+If the list isn't empty, you'll see who you unfollowed and who you started following since the last update.
 - **Check Followers**: View the list of followers with a count.
 - **Check Following**: View the list of following accounts with a count.
 - **Empty Followers**: Clear the list of followers.